superduper-io/superduper/docs/concepts.rst

 Content
 =======

+Often building and training AI applications requires the awkward task of downloading, pulling and scraping diverse bits of data from the web, file-servers and systems, and object storage.
+To facilitate this, SuperDuperDB allows users to specify the **content** of a key-value pair using references to external sources.
-In order to add data of a certain "type" to SuperDuperDB, one uses the concept of "content".
-This refers to a data point, whose "content" may be described in a number of ways - either explicitly by supplying the raw bytes or implicitly, by pointing to a URL or bucket location which contains the content.
-For those bits of content which are referred to implicitly, SuperDuperDB creates a :ref:`job <Jobs>` which fetches the bytes from the described location, and inserts these into MongoDB.
+For those bits of content which are referred to in this way, SuperDuperDB creates a :ref:`job <Jobs>` which fetches the bytes from the described location, and inserts these into MongoDB.

 Read in more detail :ref:`here <Adding interesting content to SuperDuperDB>`.